datanav/docs/technical/superoffice-webcrm.rst

      - "string"

-SuperOffice Quoteline to Webcrm Quotationline
+SuperOffice Quoteline to WebCRM Quotationline
 ---------------------------------------------
-Every SuperOffice Quoteline will be synchronized with a Webcrm Quotationline.
+Every SuperOffice Quoteline will be synchronized with a WebCRM Quotationline.

-Once a link between a SuperOffice Quoteline and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Quoteline and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Quoteline and a Webcrm Quotationline:
+The following properties are synchronized between a SuperOffice Quoteline and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Quoteline Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - DiscountPercent
      - QuotationLineDiscount
      - "string"